zxspopo/OWASP-CSRFGuard/readme.md

 4. Build and run the ```csrfguard-test``` project as ```cd ../csrfguard-test``` followed by ```mvn clean package tomcat7-run```;
 5. Use a web browser to access ```http://localhost``` to open the home page of the test project.

+## Uploading to the Maven Central repository

+1. Follow the [Sonatype Open-Source Project Maven Repository Usage Guide](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide) to create a Sonatype user account;
+2. Next, [open a support request](https://issues.sonatype.org/browse/OSSRH) to get your newly created username added to the Maven groupId ```org.owasp```;
+3. Once the support request has been completed, follow the instructions in the Sonatype Maven repository usage guide mentioned above to upload new versions to the Maven Central repository.

 ## Email List

 You can sign up for the OWASP CSRFGuard email list [here.]( https://lists.owasp.org/mailman/listinfo/owasp-csrfguard)